 Varese is our main cycling base.
 It's a 40-minute train ride from Milan Malpensa airport.
 Nestled in the heart of Lombardy and in the foothills of the Swiss-Italian Alps, it provides the perfect launchpad from which to explore the best lakeside riding and the mountainous roads in between.
 This area is rich in history and Italian cycling culture.

-Discover for yourself our overall offering and uncover the unique charms of Northern Italian Lake District and it’s fantastic riding.
+Discover for yourself our overall offering and uncover the unique charms of the Italian-Swiss Lake District and it’s fantastic riding.